Civil Society Futures is a national conversation about how English civil society can flourish in a fast changing world.

 Steve Wyler is an independent consultant with 30 years experience in the field of social change.
 He is a former Chief Executive of Locality.
 Follow him on Twitter at @Steve_wyler.

-Debu Purkayastha is a venture capitalist who is currently Entrepreneur-in-Residence (EiR) at Octopus Investments, a premier European investment firm.
+Debu Purkayastha is a venture capitalist who is currently Managing Partner at 3rd Eye, a Venture Capital and Private Equity firm investing globally in the technology, media and telecoms sectors.
 You can follow him on Twitter at @debusultan.